softwareconstruction240/softwareconstruction/instruction/mysql/mysql.md

 mysqlsh -u root -pedgarcobb --sql
 ```

-Once the shell starts up you can get help by typing `/help` or exit the shell using `/exit`.
-If you start the shell without passing in the commandline arguments, you can use `/connect root@localhost:3306` and it will prompt you for the admin password.
+Once the shell starts up you can get help by typing `\help` or exit the shell using `\exit`.
+If you start the shell without passing in the commandline arguments, you can use `\connect root@localhost:3306` and it will prompt you for the admin password.
 If you made a different account, you can replace `root` for the username of your other account.

 You can now start typing SQL queries!
 For example, try the following: